Vaping In Middle School – The Issues and The Best Ways To Fix Them

-find hard to believe, however, is that the problem has seeped into middle schools as well as
+Vaping among young people and children is a growing concern in the US.
+What many people find hard to believe, however, is that the problem has seeped into middle schools as well as high schools, affecting children as young as 10 and 11.

-Given the health effects that vaping can have on children, it’s a problem in dire need of
+Given the health effects that vaping can have on children, it’s a problem in dire need of tackling, and in this guide, we share our expertise and insights to help you solve the problem of vaping in middle school.

-Below, we explain the extent of the situation, sharing the latest statistics and research into the
+Below, we explain the extent of the situation, sharing the latest statistics and research into the health impacts, before exploring five of the most effect methods of stopping vaping in middle

-health impacts, before exploring five of the most effect methods of stopping vaping in middle
+Below, we explain the extent of the situation, sharing the latest statistics and research into the health impacts, before exploring five of the most effect methods of stopping vaping in middle

 Is Vaping In Middle School A Problem?
 The Latest Statistics